Meditation for February 24th

 I need to grieve.

-Make someone a constant topic to try and analyze and fix in theory.
+Make someone a constant topic to try to analyze and fix in theory.

 I can’t stand waking up and just being okay.